simonwittber/aabb/README.md

 # A really simple collision library for .NET

 It is tested, benchmarked, vectorized and multithreaded.
+It uses a sweep and prune algorithm.

     var collider = new CollisionTester();